Andy Seminick Leader of 1950 National League Pennant-Winning Philadelphia Phillie ‘Whiz Kids’

 SPACE COAST SPORTS HALL OF FAME SPOTLIGHT: Andy Seminick, a former Florida Tech coach, is best known as the leader of the 1950 National League pennant-winning Philadelphia Phillie “Whiz Kids,” and holds a very special place in the hearts of many.

-EDITOR’S NOTE: The 2020 Space Coast Sports Hall of Fame Induction Banquet and Sports Awards will be held Friday, May 8 at the Cocoa Beach County Club and nominations are now being accepted for the Class of 2020.
+EDITOR’S NOTE: Space Coast Sports Hall of Fame nominations are now being accepted for the Class of 2021.
 To make a nomination e-mail Contact@SpaceCoastDaily.com or call 321-615-8111.

 ANDY SEMINICK – 2019 INDUCTEE